-Niagara Falls, Iguazu Falls, and Victoria Falls, are namely the world’s three greatest waterfalls, located in North America, South America, and Africa respectively.
-All of them are located on two countries’ borders, and they have its own grandeur that makes them stood out from the crowd; so they may not be “the tallest” or “the largest”, but they hold dear to the traveler’s heart and today, all these areas are famous travel destination with world-class facilities, top-notch resorts and theme parks, or well-rounded guided tours.
+Niagara Falls, Iguazu Falls, and Victoria Falls are named the world’s three greatest waterfalls, located in North America, South America, and Africa respectively.
+All of them are located on two countries’ borders, and they have their own grandeur that makes them stand out from the crowd; so they may not be “the tallest” or “the largest”, but they hold dear to the traveler’s heart and today, all these areas are famous travel destination with world-class facilities, top-notch resorts, and theme parks, or well-rounded guided tours.

 If you are interested to check out more about the world’s great observation wheel, visit: Ferris Wheels in the World.

 A visit to Niagara Falls is incomplete without experiencing the Maid of the Mist.
 What is it?
 Maid of the Mist is the iconic boat ride that takes you on the Niagara gorge near the Horseshoe falls that you can feel the mist all over you.
 This is an experience that is beyond words and just to be felt.
 The raging waters falling down from the falls and making a cloud of mist rising above is just a spectacular sight.